15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 Yosemite National Park, California

-Yosemite National Park is one of the most popular national parks in the USA, and summer visits can require planning months in advance and contending with intense crowds.
+Yosemite National Park is one of the most popular national parks in the USA, and summer visits can require planning months in advance, and contending with some of the national park system’s most intense crowds.

 READ NEXT